FrankV01/pg-migration/README.md

 and [pg-promise](https://github.com/vitaly-t/pg-promise) and am -- at a high level -- following those ideas amongst my own.

-### Setup
+### Development Setup
-The following is instructions to set up this project on your workstations for hacking/exploration or for contributions.
-The intention is to get the dependencies installed so that you can run the unit tests. **Unit tests are good**
+The following are the instructions to set this project up on your workstations for hacking/exploration or for contributions.
+The intention is to get the dependencies installed so that you can run the unit tests.
+**Unit tests are good!**

 #### Dependencies

 There are few dependencies that you must manually install.
 [Node.js](https://nodejs.org/en/) and [postgres](https://www.postgresql.org/).

 Please install these via your method of choice.
+My suggestions follow
 - Node
   - Windows: Use installer from the web site
   - Mac OS X: Use the installer or the Linux method
   - Linux: I'd suggest using [nvm](https://github.com/creationix/nvm#install-script)
 - Postgres
-  - Windows: ??
+  - Windows: Installer
   - Mac OS X: [Postgres.app](https://postgresapp.com/)
   - Linux: ??